Warning: THE MORTGAGED PROPERTY (WHICH MAY BE YOUR HOME) MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 1. How is my mortgage affected when interest rates change?

-Following the reduction in the Bank of England Base Rate in August 2016, the Society decreased its standard variable rates with effect from 1 September 2016.
-If your mortgage operates on a variable rate which is linked to one of our standard variable rates or the Bank of England Base Rate, your monthly payment has been calculated to reflet the new rate of interest.
-If you are on the annual review mortgage scheme, your new monthly payment will be effective from March 2017.
+Following the increase in the Bank of England Base Rate in November 2017, the Society increased its standard variable rates with effect from 1 December 2017.
+If your mortgage operates on a variable rate which is linked to one of our standard variable rates or the Bank of England Base Rate, your monthly payment has been calculated to reflect the new rate of interest.
+If you are on the annual review mortgage scheme, your new monthly payment will be effective from March 2018.
 If your mortgage operates on the non-annual review scheme, you will already have been advised of your new monthly payment and this will already have taken effect.

 If your mortgage operates on the annual review scheme, your monthly payment will not normally be amended when interest rates change.
 Your monthly payments will usually only change once a year at the annual review date and your new payment will usually take effect from March, no matter how many times interest rates change during the year.
 At each annual review your monthly payment will only be amended if the change as a result of the review is £3 per month or more, or where the change is less than £3 but represents more than a 20% change in your monthly payment.
 Any smaller change will be taken into consideration at future annual reviews.
 If this happens, your mortgage balance, on which interest is charged, may increase.
 If you would like your monthly payment to be recalculated please contact our Statement Enquiries Team.